Role Models in Healthcare

 If interested, here are a few ways you can help with these projects and articles:

 Let us know if you would like to take part in an assessment (or evaluate your team), and compare your results to Role Models in the position.
-There’s no cost for taking part in a Role Model research project.

 We welcome discussion about this topic.
 Do you agree with these findings?
 Is there anything we should consider for future updates, that others might find helpful?